aqc1/GoCrawl/README.md

 * Not a bad idea to sort output: `./GoCrawl -url URL -output FILE -sort`

 TODO:
+- [ ] Add some way to limit depth of crawling
 - [ ] Clean Up Code
 - [x] Find a Way to Optimize Finding URLs
 - [x] Get CLI Arg to Sort